 A tutorial for RELAX NG version 1.0 which specifies a pattern for the structure and content of an XML document.

 Contains a complete section dedicated to XML, XSLT, and schema technologies.

 oXygen uses a modified version of the Flute parser for parsing CSS 2 stylesheets.
 The Flute parser is Copyright © 2002 World Wide Web Consortium, (Massachusetts Institute of Technology, Institut National de Recherche en Informatique et en Automatique, Keio University).

-Starting with version 20070517 oNVDL provides two NVDL implementations, one in Java and one in XSLT 2.0, the later only for the dispatching part of NVDL.
+Starting with version 20070517, oNVDL provides two NVDL implementations, one in Java and one in XSLT 2.0, the latter being only for the dispatching part of NVDL.

-oNVDL was developed on top of Jing to add NVDL support starting from the existing NRL support.
+oNVDL was developed on top of Jing to add NVDL support starting with the existing NRL support.
 Read more